 Ingredient Notes and Substitutions

-- Bisquick baking mix – If you don’t have one in hand, you make your own baking mix with our recipe (linked).
+- Bisquick baking mix: If you don’t have one in hand, use Bisquick mix with our recipe (linked).

-- Pumpkin puree – This adds a sweet and earthy flavor to the pancakes.
+- Pumpkin purée: This adds a sweet and earthy flavor to the pancakes.
+A great way to use up any leftover pumpkin is with our chocolate chip pumpkin cookie recipe.

-- Sugar – Can also use honey or maple syrup.
+- Sugar: Can also use honey or maple syrup using the same amount as sugar.

 Turn this pumpkin pancake recipe into a gluten-free pancake recipe by using Gluten Free Bisquick!
 You can also use Heart Smart Bisquick for this recipe, too.